-We provide advice, consultancy, training, and develop guidance to help organisations manage risks to the safety and service life of structures.
+We provide advice, consultancy, training, and develop guidance to help organisations manage risks to the safety and service life of concrete structures.
 We can also help solicitors and insurers with independent and objective opinion by acting as an expert witness.

-Structures are valuable infrastructure assets.
+Concrete structures are valuable infrastructure assets.
 However, they may suffer from poor design, construction and maintenance leading to both short and long-term risks to safety and service life.
 This can result in risks to the long-term financial value of the structure, significant maintenance costs and disruption as well as risks to the safety of construction workers and the public.

 This raises the questions: ‘How can organisations identify and assess what the risks are, how will they affect the structure and what needs to be done and when?